 N.R.
 Narayana Murthy

-Mr. Murthy conceptualized, articulated and implemented the Global Delivery Model (GDM) which has become the backbone of the Indian software industry.
+Mr. Murthy conceptualized, articulated, and implemented the Global Delivery Model (GDM) which has become the backbone of the Indian software industry.
 GDM is based on collaborative distributed software development principles and has resulted in the delivery of superior quality software to global customers delivered on time and within budget.
-Mr. Murthy also introduced the concept of 24-hour work day to the world.
+Mr. Murthy also introduced the concept of a 24-hour workday, to the world.

 Mr. Murthy was elected as a member of the prestigious American Academy of Arts and Sciences in 2019.
 He is a foreign member of the US National Academy of Engineering and a Fellow of the Indian National Academy of Engineering.
 He received the Founders Medal in 2018, the Hoover medal in 2012 and the Ernst Weber Medal in 2007, all the three from IEEE.
 He has received Thomas Jefferson medal and James C. Morgan Global Humanitarian Award.

-Currently, Mr. Murthy serves on the boards of Ford Foundation, the Institute for Advanced Study at Princeton, New Jersey and the United Nations Foundation.
-He has served on the boards of HSBC and Unilever, both headquartered in London.
+Currently, Mr. Murthy serves on the boards of the Institute for Advanced Study at Princeton, New Jersey, and the United Nations Foundation.
+He has served on the boards of Ford Foundation in New York, HSBC, and Unilever in London.

 He has also served on the international advisory boards of Yale University, University of Illinois at Urbana-Champaign, William F. Achtmeyer Center for Global Leadership at the Tuck School of Business, Singapore Management University INSEAD, Asian Institute of Technology (Bangkok), the Indian School of Business (Hyderabad), and the International Institute of Information Technology, Bangalore.

 He is also a Trustee of the Infosys Science Foundation, which governs the Infosys Prize, an annual award, to honor outstanding achievements of researchers and scientists across six categories.